ngyngcphu/antlr4/README.md

 ## IV.
 Building a Calculator Using a Visitor
 Get the previous arithmetic expression parser to compute values, this example shows:
-- Visitor pattern
+- Visitor pattern.
-- Use of Alternative Label
+- Use of Alternative Label.
 #### Click [here](./03-calc/) to see details.

+## V. Embedding Arbitrary Actions in a Grammar
+Build a program that prints out a specific column from rows of data, this example shows:
+- Embedded python actions.
+- Local variable and initialization.
+- Get column from command line and set in parser.
+- Do not build tree.
+#### Click [here](./04-row/) to see details.